Gol Transportes Aéreos Flight 1907: NTSB report

+The accredited representative and advisors participated throughout the investigation in Brazil and in the United States, including a recent final meeting in Brasilia.
+In May of 2007, the NTSB issued three safety recommendations to the U.S. Federal Aviation Administration as a result of findings discovered as part of the NTSB's participation in the investigation.
+In accordance with ICAO Annex 13 procedures, the U.S. accredited representative provided detailed comments on November 18, 2008 to CENIPA's draft report, which have been appended to the final version of the CENIPA investigative report.

 Conflicting CENIPA and NTSB conclusions

 CENIPA and the NTSB collaborated in the accident investigation, and while agreeing on most of the basic facts and findings, the two organizations arrived at conflicting interpretations and conclusions.
 The CENIPA report concluded that the accident was caused by mistakes made both by ATC and the ExcelAire pilots, whereas the NTSB report focused on the controllers and the ATC system, concluding that both flight crews acted properly, but were placed on a collision course by the ATC.

 According to Aviation Week, "the U.S. National Transportation Safety Board (NTSB) strongly disagreed with the Brazilian conclusions regarding the Legacy pilots' actions as a causal factor, noting, 'The crew flew the route precisely as cleared and complied with all ATC instructions,' as did the GOL airlines crew."
 Aviation Week adds that "the Brazilian military operates that country's air traffic control system, conducted the investigation, and authored the report."